andll/bftd/README.md

 * **Deterministic finality**.
 Protocol gives explicit (deterministic) signal when transaction is final.
 Some consensus protocols (for example bitcoin PoW) only provide probabilistic finality.
 * **Low finality and high throughput**.
 Bftd employs DAG-based consensus protocol based on uncertified DAG approach, allowing it to reach low latency combined with very high throughput.
 * **Coupling between consensus and transaction dissemination**.
 When using bftd, a client only needs to submit transaction to a single validator.
 The transaction will be included in the chain even if this validator does not get a chance to be a leader.
 With other consensus protocols, for example, HotStuff picking the right validator can be essential to minimizing client latency.

+# State of the project

+This is still early development, so bugs are possible and likely.
+That said, you can already run bftd locally or on the cluster of real machines and integrate with itm by either using HTTP API, or by embedding it in your application.

+The code also has not gone through audit at this time.

 # Running bftd locally

 You can run bftd cluster locally.